angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 variants of some sort but no idea exactly what.

 I keep 6 whilst Stu retains 7.
 I think I tutor or cantrip to start with whilst he just drops basic Island.
-Turn 2 I Doomsdy which just resolves and I build a PTT pile with Cavern and the ability to fight over Endurance (making sure it also survived :card[Day's Undoing] in case it was Jeskai.
+Turn 2 I Doomsday which just resolves and I build a PTT pile with Cavern and the ability to fight over Endurance (making sure it also survived :card[Day's Undoing] in case it was Jeskai.
 I pass and he drops fetch into get :card[Badlands].